machaao/co-vac-india/README.md

-# A simple dialogflow template for running a custom chatbot on your website
+# A basic dialogflow template for running a custom chatbot on your website or android app

 ## Getting Started